-- 1. You have a right to be informed about your rights under §504.
-[34 CFR 104.32] The School District must provide you with written notice of your rights under §504 (this document represents written notice of rights as required under §504).
-If you need further explanation or clarification of any of the rights described in this Notice, contact appropriate staff persons at the District's §504 Office and they will assist you in understanding your rights. - 2.
-Under §504, your child has the right to an appropriate education designed to meet his or her educational needs as adequately as the needs of non-disabled students are met.
-[34 CFR 104.33]. - 3.
-Your child has the right to free educational services, with the exception of certain costs normally also paid by the parents of non-disabled students.
-Insurance companies and other similar third parties are not relieved of any existing obligation to provide or pay for services to a student that becomes eligible for services under §504.
-[34 CFR 104.33]. - 4.
-To the maximum extent appropriate, your child has the right to be educated with children who are not disabled.
-Your child will be placed and educated in regular classes, unless the District demonstrates that his or her educational needs cannot be adequately met in the regular classroom, even with the use of supplementary aids and services.
-[34 CFR 104.34]. - 5.
-Your child has the right to services, facilities, and activities comparable to those provided to nondisabled students.
-[34 CFR 104.34]. - 6.
-The School District must undertake an evaluation of your child prior to determining his or her appropriate educational placement or program of services under §504, and also before every subsequent significant change in placement.
-[34 CFR 104.35]. - 7.
-If formal assessment instruments are used as part of an evaluation, procedures used to administer assessments and other instruments must comply with the requirements of §504 regarding test validity, proper method of administration, and appropriate test selection.
-[34 CFR104.35].
-The District will appropriately consider information from a variety of sources in making its determinations, including, for example: aptitude and achievement tests, teacher recommendations, reports of physical condition, social and cultural background, adaptive behavior, health records, report cards, progress notes, parent observations, and scores on TAKS tests, and mitigating measures, among others.
-[34 CFR 104.35]. - 8.
-Placement decisions regarding your child must be made by a group of persons (a §504 committee) knowledgeable about your child, the meaning of the evaluation data, possible placement options, and the requirement that to the maximum extent appropriate, disabled children should be educated with non- disabled children.
-[34 CFR 104.35]. - 9.
-If your child is eligible for services under §504, he or she has a right to periodic evaluations to determine if there has been a change in educational need.
-Generally, an evaluation will take place at least every three years.
-[34 CFR 104.35]. - 10.
-You have the right to be notified by the District prior to any action regarding the identification, evaluation, or placement of your child.
-[34 CFR 104.36] - 11.
-You have the right to examine relevant documents and records regarding your child (generally documents relating to identification, evaluation, and placement of your child under §504).
-[34 CFR 104.36]. - 12.
-You have the right to an impartial due process hearing if you wish to contest any action of the District with regard to your child's identification, evaluation, or placement under §504.
-[34 CFR 104.36].
-You have the right to participate personally at the hearing, and to be represented by an attorney, if you wish to hire one.
+- Have the School District inform you of your rights under federal law.
+The School District must provide you with written notice of your rights under Section 504 (this document serves as written notice of your rights as required by Section 504).
+If you need further explanation or clarification of any of the rights described in this notice, please contact your school's 504 coordinator. - 2.
+Have your student take part in, and receive benefits from, a free and appropriate public education designed to meet his or her educational needs as adequately as the needs of non-disabled students are met. - 3.
+Have your student receive free educational services, with the exception of certain costs normally also paid by the parents of non-disabled students.
+Insurance companies and other similar third parties are not relieved of any existing obligation to provide or pay for services for a student who becomes eligible for services under Section 504. - 4.
+Have your student be educated with children who are not disabled, to the maximum extent appropriate.
+Your student will be placed and educated in general education classes unless the School District demonstrates that his or her educational needs cannot be adequately met in the general education setting even with the use of supplementary aids and services. - 5.
+Have your student receive services, be educated in facilities, and participate in nonacademic activities offered by the School District comparable to those provided to non-disabled students. - 6.
+Have an evaluation of your student by the School District prior to determining his or her appropriate educational placement or program of services under Section 504 and also before every subsequent significant change in placement. - 7.
+If formal assessment instruments are used by the School District as part of an evaluation, procedures used to select and administer assessments and other instruments must comply with the requirements of Section 504 so as not to be discriminatory on a racial or cultural basis and to have been validated for the specific purpose for which they were used.
+The School District will appropriately consider information from a variety of sources in making its determination, including for example: aptitude and achievement tests, including FSA and benchmark tests, teacher recommendations, reports of physical conditions, social and cultural background, adaptive behavior, health records, report cards, progress notes, parent observations and other information supplied by parents, and mitigating measures, among others. - 8.
+Have placement decisions about your student be made by a group of people (a Section 504 team) knowledgeable about your student, the meaning of the evaluation data, possible placement options, and the requirement that to the maximum extent appropriate, disabled children should be educated with non-disabled children. - 9.
+Have your student, once determined eligible for services under Section 504, be re-evaluated periodically to determine if there has been a change in educational need.
+Generally such a re-evaluation will take place at least every three years - 10.
+Be notified by the School District, in writing in your native or preferred language, prior to any action regarding the identification, evaluation, or placement of your student. - 11.
+Examine relevant documents and records regarding you student (generally documents related to the identification, evaluation, and placement of your student under Section 504). - 12.
+Have an impartial due process hearing if you wish to contest any action of the School District with regard to your student's identification, evaluation, placement, or provision of services under Section 504.